 A qualified hypnotist can implant in your unconscious mind post-hypnotic suggestions which will help deter you to act and speak before engaging brain!
 Most hypnotherapists will be able to help but if one is not local to you then there are resources available to achieve the same result through self-hypnosis.

 For more suggestions on thinking before reacting, and speaking before you think, check out the links for further reading in the resource section below.
-If you want to consider working directly with me through my online and in-office sessions then check out my Hypnosis Services or if you’ve a specific need then contact me here.
+If you want to consider working directly with me through my online and in-office sessions then check out my Special Hypnosis Services here.